Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 While it might not be a first thought, diet is vital for coat health.
 Feeding your dog a protein-rich, nutrient-dense recipe without all the extra harsh ingredients will improve their skin and coat.
 This will lead to less shedding and easier grooming.

-There are supplements designed specifically for coat health, but make sure to speak to your vet if you’re considering adding any to your Pug’s routine.
+There are supplements designed specifically for coat health, but make sure to speak to a vet if you’re considering adding any to your Pug’s routine.
 You can choose from capsules, liquid, gels, or chewable supplement snacks.

 If Your Pug Is Losing Hair

 If you notice an excessive amount of shed, give your Pug a little inspection.
 Try to see if they’re losing hair patches on certain skin parts.
-If hair loss creates bald patches or very thin spots, it’s essential to get them to your veterinarian.
+If hair loss creates bald patches or very thin spots, it’s essential to get them to a veterinarian.

 They could be suffering from anything from an infectious skin disorder to any form of allergy, so proper diagnosis is essential.
 Your vet can run necessary tests and gather information as needed to get them on the road to recovery.